asmath106/rag_assignment/README.md

 # RAG Assignment – SEC 10-K Question Answering

-This repository contains a Retrieval-Augmented Generation (RAG) system designed to answer factual questions from Apple and Tesla SEC Form 10-K filings.
-The system retrieves relevant document chunks, optionally re-ranks them, and generates document-grounded answers using an open-source large language model.
+This repository contains a Retrieval-Augmented Generation (RAG) system built to answer factual questions using Apple and Tesla SEC Form 10-K filings.
+The system retrieves relevant document context, re-ranks results, and generates grounded answers using an open-source large language model.

-The solution is implemented as a runnable Google Colab notebook.
+The solution is implemented as a runnable **Google Colab notebook**.

 ---